udamir/youtrack-markdown-snippet/README.md

   }
 });
 ```
+When `userInput.required` is true and no value is provided, the widget prompts for input.
+The `enum` can be an array or a function that returns options based on the current context.

  > Due to YouTrack caching, workflow snippet updates may take some time to propagate.
  > Workaround: open `/markdown-snippet/backend-global.js`, make a tiny change (e.g., add whitespace at the end), and save.
 This forces the cache to refresh.